HIU LEARNING MODEL

 - Students must develop the habit to search for information on the web.
 This is part of the learning process they develop throughout our careers, but it is also a responsibility that will improve the learning process.

-Mastering E-learning is a necessary competence to every online student.
-Based on this concept, Humboldt International University has created a prerequisite (non-credit) course called precisely like that: HIU-1001 Mastering E-Learning.
-This course is an eight-week long course designed to help new students acquire the basic academic competencies such as online behavior, time management, academic writing systems, online ethics, information search and other important issues.
-The course will guide students to a better understanding of how to handle the online education process.
+The Mastering E-Learning orientation is a prerequisite to starting any degree program at HIU.
+This orientation helps students become acquainted with the university and acquire essential academic skills related to the online platform and course organization such as online behavior, time management, evaluation process, and online ethics that enhance their academic integration and success at HIU.
+This orientation is eight-week long and designed to help new students acquire basic academic competencies such as online behavior, time management, academic writing systems, online ethics, information search, and other important issues.
+The orientation will guide students to a better understanding of how to handle the online education process.